 (1) Y(t + 1) = α + β Y(t) + U(t),

-If μ is the mean (average) OMAD, and the operator E is expected value, we can obtain the fixed-point equilibrium for this pervasive profit indicator:
+If μ is the mean (average) OMAD, and the operator E is expected value, we can obtain a fixed-point equilibrium for the selected profit indicator:

 (2) E(Y(t + 1)) = α + β E(Y(t)), where E(U(t)) = 0.

 (3) μ = α + β μ from which we get the fixed-point equilibrium:

 (4) μ = α / (1 − β), which is positive if the intercept of (1) is positive.

 If the intercept α = 0, then μ = 0 and Y(t) fluctuates around zero.
 The intercept represents the routine OMAD expected to be earned by every company in the industry; the slope coefficient is the non-routine OMAD multiplier.

 In economics, the non-routine return is attributed to economic concentration (measured by significant market-share) in competition policy, intangibles in transfer pricing, and significant risk in the financial literature.
 For application of AR(1) to historical company data in various countries, see Dennis Mueller (ed.), The Dynamics of Company Profits, Cambridge University Press, 1990, including empirical chapters about listed companies in Canada, France, Germany, Japan, US and UK.

 We introduced AR(p) models (for p = 1, 2) in transfer pricing on Nov.
 5, 1991 on an internal memorandum to Charles Triplett, then IRS Deputy Associate Chief Counsel (International), during my participation in the drafting of the U.S. transfer pricing regulations.
 We can utilize this AR(1) model given the reliability conditions required under 26 CFR §1.482-1(e)(2)(iii)(B), which provides: